Sillybutts/SLAB/README.md

 - Changelog: 6-19-22: Updated the Rail and Handguard wPicatinny to have nicer picatinny.
 Requires supports.
 Updated bottlenose and bottlenose wSling parts to be thicker walled.
 - Changelog: 6-20-22: Updated the Rail to be split in half for easier printing (RailA, RailB).
 Updated the Magwell and Turnaround to add a new part, FeedGuide.
 This makes the whole assembly sturdier and easier to print.
 - Changelog: 6-21-22: Apparently the Handguard, Handguard wPicatinny, MuzzleA, MuzzleB, and the TC length MuzzleB had misaligned screw holes.
 No idea where that got borked in the cad process lol.
 Fixed the holes, and made the Handguards slightly thicker and easier to print.
+- Changelog: 6-22-22: Updated the TopCover's back tab to fit into the reciever notches easier.
+Updated the side covers to have slightly more pin clearance.

 <img src="GHimages/SLAB%203%20v84%201.png" width="500">